 Big data is everywhere—but what exactly is it, and how is it different from “ordinary” data?

 Every action you take leaves a trail of data—both on and offline.
-In fact, humans have been leaving their informational footprint since the beginning of time, from the tallies used by ancient civilizations to keep track of inventories, through to the first ever census in the year 3800 BCE.
+In fact, humans have been leaving their informational footprint since the beginning of time.
 And, with the rapid digitalisation of the last thirty years, it is now easier than ever to effectively capture all kinds of data.